bareos/bareos/manuals/en/developers/pluginAPI.md

     “Plugin =” as the value.

     See the notes above concerning backup and the command string.
-This is the point at which Bacula passes you the original command string that was specified during the backup, so you will want to save it in your pContext area for later use when Bacula calls the plugin again.
+This is the point at which Bareos passes you the original command string that was specified during the backup, so you will want to save it in your pContext area for later use when Bareos calls the plugin again.

 bEventLevel
 :   is called when the level is set for a new Job.
 The value is a 32 bit